-The BHK-MG Power Supply contains 40 memory locations for each current range that can be used either to preprogram a sequence of output values or to store active settings.
+The BHK-MG 40W Power Supply contains 40 memory locations that can be used either to preprogram a sequence of output values or to store active settings.
 For programming sequences each memory location accommodates six parameters: output voltage, output current, overvoltage, overcurrent, time (how long the parameters are in effect) and the next address in the sequence.
 Values are stored in the nonvolatile memory, and are retained when the unit is turned off.
 Refer to PAR.
-3.2.16 for more information.
+3.2.15 for more information.

 The same 40 memory locations are also available to save the active programmed settings (voltage, current, overvoltage, overcurrent).
 The saved setting can be recalled by specifying the memory location.
 Refer to PAR's.
-3.2.13 and 3.2.14 for more information.
+3.2.12 and 3.2.13 for more information.

-1.4.7 CURRENT SCALE
+1.4.7 CURRENT MEASUREMENT SCALE